coder/coder/docs/admin/open-in-coder.md

 > WARNING: this feature in Alpha and the API is subject to change.

-Add a markdown button to your project's `README.md` to get your developers up and running with Coder with a few clicks.
+Add a Markdown button to your project's `README.md` to get your developers up and running with Coder with a few clicks.

 A basic example looks like this: